VivekPRajeev/ipwbpncs/README.md

 6. It is assumed that all comments fall under a product, and hence for demo purposes the product is had coded with a product ID.
 Ideally there would be an additional product table as well as users and comments table so that multiple project pages can be viewed with its own related comments,however, I have assmumed this to be out of scope for this requirement and have temporarily used a hardcoded product ID within the DB
 7. All Data is currently soft-deleted by setting detetedAt to the time of deletion.
 This is done for a few reasons :
    1. Will allow future extention where users can undo a delete within a limited time
-   2. Audit purposed it is essential to keep records for some time before permanently deleted
+   2. For Audit purposes it is essential to keep records for some time before permanently deleted
    3. To sync the deleted contents to the online DB easily for future.
 8. Validations for the comment input have not been implemented at the moment.
 9. A depth limit for the replies to be nested as not been considered at the moment.